-Prosecutorial discretion is when a prosecutor has the power to decide whether or not to charge a particular defendant and which charges to file.
-This rather broad power that also gives prosecutors the authority to enter into plea bargains with a defendant, which can result in the defendant pleading guilty to a lesser charge or receiving a lesser sentence for pleading guilty to the original charge.
+Prosecutorial discretion is when a prosecutor has the power to decide whether or not to charge a person for a crime, and which criminal charges to file.
+This is a rather broad power that also gives prosecutors the authority to enter into plea bargains with a defendant, which can result in the defendant pleading guilty to a lesser charge or receiving a lesser sentence for pleading guilty to the original charge.
 An example of this is a police officer letting you go with a warning when they could have charged you with speeding.

 Given the scope of this power, are there any limits?
 Read on to learn about the powers of prosecutors, the advantages and disadvantages of prosecutorial discretion, and when that discretion crosses the line into prosecutorial misconduct.